Expert in Tax Law and Taxpayer Defence, Trusts law and Trusts disputes

 quote.gif Geoff Clews...He's the guy you call after Inland Revenue bursts through your doors and seizes your computers, certain already after months of covert surveillance that you're fiddling your taxes... - Auckland's Best Lawyers, Metro Magazine, August 2008

 quote.gif Geoffrey Clews of Old South British Chambers is active across a comprehensive range of advisory and representational mandates in the taxation sphere, being particularly well known for his work on behalf of clients facing especially serious tax-related issues in both the civil and criminal spheres.
 He is described as "extremely competent" by one source and as "a distinguished lawyer with a broad practice" by another.
 Chambers Asia Pacific.
-New Zealand, the Tax bar, 2022, 2023
+New Zealand, the Tax bar, 2022, 2023, 2024; Chambers Global,2025.

 quote.gif "Highly respected".... "great to work with"... "approachable and well versed at thinking outside the box"... "he really performs well."
 Chambers Asia Pacific reviews 2018-2020.